 La Compagnie des Vins Surnaturels

 This is the best wine bar in the area, and not just because it has a fancy name.
-In addition to a long wine list (obviously), La Compagnie has tons of seating - whether you want to hang out at the bar, claim a small table, or gather a group around some couches in the back.
+In addition to a long wine list, La Compagnie has tons of seating.
+You can hang out at the bar, claim a small table, or gather a group around some couches in the back.
 And if you make it here before 6pm on a weekday, you can take advantage of their Happy Hour, when all glasses of wine are $5 off.

 Ever heard of The Ship?
 Probably not.
 This cocktail bar on Lafayette keeps a pretty low profile, mostly because it’s located underground and accessed through an almost-hidden door.
 Fittingly, there’s a boat theme going on, but it’s more “fancy barge” than “polo shirt in Nantucket.”
 It’s a big space, great for either a one-on-one drink at the bar or a small group gathering in one of the booths.

 Spring Lounge has been around since the 1920s, and you can kind of tell.
 It has a tin ceiling and old wooden floors that look like they’ve been walked on by several million people—and sometimes the whole place smells a little like a sock or a hot dog (probably because they serve hot dogs every Wednesday night).
-But it’s a classic spot, and an un-fancy oasis in the luxury goods bazaar that is Soho.
-It also opens at 8am most days, in case you ever decide to call out of work and spend 12+ hours in a bar.
+But it’s a classic spot and an un-fancy oasis in the luxury goods bazaar that is Soho.
+Spring Lounge also opens at 8am most days, in case you ever decide to call in sick and spend 12+ hours in a bar.

 Botanica is a dive, and it's the kind of place where you bring a group of friends or coworkers when all you want to do is drink something cheap in a room that gets very little natural light.
-There's a great Happy Hour until 8pm daily with $5 wine and well drinks - and seeing as how everyone seems to know this, it can be hard to find a seat here.
+There's a great Happy Hour until 7pm daily—and seeing as how everyone seems to know this, it can be hard to find a seat here.

 The original St Tropez is in the West Village, and this is the second location in Soho.
 It’s a little bit smaller, but it’s a similarly useful spot for when you’re going on a date and aren’t sure if you want to order food.
-If things go well, you can order some meatballs and octopus, and either way you can drink some wine.
+If things go well, you can get some meatballs and octopus.
+Either way, you can drink some good wine.

 Broome Street Bar

-Probably the most nondescript, bar-iest bar listed here, Broome Street Bar is a classic spot that checks off all the boxes: lots of space, good beer list, and... yeah, that’s basically it.
-But don’t underestimate this place - it’s the only bar of its kind in the heart of Soho anymore.
+The most nondescript, bar-iest bar listed here, Broome Street Bar is a classic spot that checks off all the boxes: lots of space, good beer list, and... yeah, that’s basically it.
+But don’t underestimate this place.
+It’s the only bar of its kind in the heart of Soho.